Brain Science Speakers

 Dr. Monk’s research has been published in many top tier science journals including Biological Psychiatry, the American Journal of Psychiatry, Journal of Child Psychiatry and Psychology, Journal of the American Academy of Child and Adolescent Psychiatry, Infant Mental Health Journal, Archives of Women’s Mental Health, and Clinical Obstetrics and Gynecology.
 She has also contributed chapters to books including The Oxford Handbook of Perinatal Psychology.
 Her work has been featured in many mainstream news outlets such as Time Magazine and The Washington Post.

-Committed to understanding how basic science can translate into busy primary-care settings via population health concepts and policy initiatives, Dr. Navsaria aims to educate the next generation of health care providers in realizing how their professional roles include being involved in larger concepts of social policy and how they may affect the cognitive development of children.
+Committed to understanding how basic science can translate into busy primary-care settings via population health concepts and policy initiatives — and also be incorporated into transdisciplinary approaches across multiple sectors and schools of thought — Dr Navsaria aims to educate the next generation of those who work with children and families in realizing how their professional roles include being involved in larger concepts of social policy and how they may affect the cognitive and socioemotional development of children for their future benefit.
+The various ways in which we can influence the environment around children and families — from the very micro to the most macro — to ensure they can flourish and thrive is at the heart of what he does.

 Soojin Oh Park is an assistant professor in Early Childhood and Family Studies at the University of Washington (UW) College of Education.
 She is a core faculty member of the Learning Sciences and Human Development and the Education, Equity, and Society programs, and an affiliate faculty of the West Coast Poverty Center.